RFogarty1/fit_plato_ints/README.md

-# fit_plato_ints [IN PROGRESS-doesnt work at all yet]
+# fit_plato_ints
-Code for fitting integrals (initially just pair-potential) for plato
+Code for fitting integrals for plato